julianthome/inmemantlr/README.md

 # Command-line Tool

-Besides the inmemantlr API which is desribed in more detail below, there is also the inmemantlr command-line tool which is well suited for the simple task of generating a dot files based on ASTs that are derived from parsed text files.
+Besides the inmemantlr API which is desribed in more detail below, there is also an inmemantlr command-line tool which is well suited for the simple task of generating a dot files based on ASTs that are derived from parsed text files.

 After creating the Maven package, the file `inmemantlr-<version>.jar` can be found within the target directory.
 The standalone command line tool can be invoked with `java -jar inmemantlr-<version>.jar` with the following options: